Legal Blog

 Since 2019, the National Association of Realtors® (NAR) and various brokerages, state and local Realtor® associations, and MLSes throughout the country have been defending against numerous antitrust lawsuits regarding NAR’s Cooperative Compensation Rule, which required listing brokers to make a blanket, unilateral offer of compensation to all buyer’s brokers via the MLS.
 These lawsuits were brought by classes of homesellers and homebuyers.
 On March 15, 2024, NAR reached a tentative settlement (full terms can be found here) on nearly all of the pending cases brought by home sellers, likely releasing NAR and many of their co-defendants from further liability in exchange for certain practice changes and a payment of $418 million.

-Realtors® should expect to see the practice changes go into effect around mid-July 2024 and will be required to abide by them.
+Realtors® should expect to see the practice changes go into effect on by August 14, 2024 and will be required to abide by them.
 However, the settlement agreement is still subject to final court approval, so it is possible that the deadlines and specific practices outlined below may be modified in the coming months.
 Keep an eye on Competition in Real Estate (nvar.com) and The Facts for REALTORS® (nar.realtor) for updates, and read on below to prepare for the following practice changes.

-1. Cooperative Compensation can no longer be advertised on the MLS.
+1. Offers of Compensation to Buyer's Brokers can no longer be advertised on the MLS.

 This practice change will likely be the most impactful for the majority of Realtors®.
-MLSes will be required to remove any fields delineating Cooperative Compensation from all listings.
-Thus, Realtors® will be prohibited from using the MLS to advertise Cooperative Compensation, including in the “Agent Remarks” section.
+MLSes will be required to remove any fields delineating Offers of Compensation from all listings.
+Thus, Realtors® will be prohibited from using the MLS to advertise Offers of Compensation, including in the “Agent Remarks” section.

 Additionally, participating MLSes cannot disclose the listing broker compensation or the total broker compensation (i.e., the combined compensation between both the listing broker and the buyer’s broker).